Analyzing Allianz (ALIZY) and Its Rivals

-Allianz (OTCMKTS: ALIZY) is one of 31 public companies in the “Insurance agents, brokers, & service” industry, but how does it compare to its rivals?
-We will compare Allianz to similar businesses based on the strength of its profitability, earnings, risk, valuation, institutional ownership, dividends and analyst recommendations.
+Allianz (OTCMKTS: ALIZY) is one of 31 publicly-traded companies in the “Insurance agents, brokers, & service” industry, but how does it weigh in compared to its peers?
+We will compare Allianz to similar companies based on the strength of its institutional ownership, profitability, earnings, risk, dividends, valuation and analyst recommendations.

-This table compares Allianz and its rivals revenue, earnings per share (EPS) and valuation.

 Analyst Ratings

-This is a breakdown of recent ratings and target prices for Allianz and its rivals, as reported by MarketBeat.com.
+This is a summary of current ratings and price targets for Allianz and its peers, as provided by MarketBeat.com.

 |Sell Ratings